nsprabha/Quiz_app/README.md

 # Quiz_app
-To make a website based on quiz
+To make a website on quizzes

+# Description
+Created a website for quizzes using html,css,javascript